PranavMehrotra/Customizable_Load_Balancer/README.md

 <ol>
 <li> When executing the /add endpoint, users may provide existing server hostnames as part of the request.
 In such cases, the load balancer takes a proactive approach to ensure that the specified num_add parameter is honored.
 Even if the user supplies hostnames that already exist in the system, the load balancer will ignore already existing hostnames and generate new hostnames for additional servers to fulfill the exact count specified by num_add.
 <li> When executing the /rm endpoint, users may provide hostnames for removal.
 To ensure the specified number of servers to be removed is consistently achieved, the load balancer employs a strategy wherein, if the user-provided hostname doesn't exist in the system, it randomly selects and removes a server hostname from the existing set.
+<li> Every server is equipped with a heartbeat thread that sends a heartbeat message every 0.2 seconds.
+If no heartbeat is detected for two consecutive attempts, the server is declared dead, triggering the spawning of a new server.
+This mechanism prevents premature declarations of server death due to network fluctuations, ensuring stability in the system.</li>
 </ol>

 # Troubleshooting